-Under Alternative B, the Preferred Alternative, APHIS would manage a grasshopper treatment program using techniques and tools discussed hereafter to suppress outbreaks.
-The insecticides available for use by APHIS include the U.S. Environmental Protection Agency (USEPA) registered chemicals carbaryl, diflubenzuron, and malathion.
-These chemicals have varied modes of action: carbaryl and malathion work by inhibiting acetylcholinesterase (enzymes involved in nerve impulses); and diflubenzuron is a chitin inhibitor.
-APHIS would make a single application per year to a treatment area, and could apply insecticide at an APHIS rate conventionally used for grasshopper suppression treatments, or more typically as reduced agent area treatments (RAATs).
+Under Alternative B, the preferred alternative, APHIS would manage a grasshopper treatment program using techniques and tools discussed hereafter to suppress grasshopper outbreaks.
+The insecticides available for use by APHIS include the U.S. Environmental Protection Agency (USEPA) registered chemicals malathion, carbaryl, and diflubenzuron.
+These chemicals have varied modes of action: carbaryl and malathion work by inhibiting acetylcholinesterase (AChE) (enzymes involved in nerve impulses); and diflubenzuron is a chitin inhibitor.
+APHIS would make a single application per year to a treatment area and could apply insecticide at an APHIS rate conventionally used for grasshopper suppression treatments, or more typically as reduced agent and area treatments (RAATs).
 APHIS selects which insecticides and rates are appropriate for suppression of a grasshopper outbreak based on several biological, logistical, environmental, and economical criteria.
 The identification of grasshopper species and their life stage largely determines the choice of insecticides used among those available to the program.
-RAATs are the most common application method for all program insecticides, and only rarely do rangeland pest conditions warrant full coverage and higher rates.
+RAATs are the most common and preferred application method for all program insecticides, and only rarely do rangeland pest conditions warrant full coverage and higher rates.

-The RAATs strategy is effective for grasshopper suppression because the insecticide controls grasshoppers within treated swaths while conserving grasshopper predators and parasites in swaths not directly treated.
+The RAATs strategy is effective for grasshopper suppression because the insecticide controls grasshoppers within treated swaths while conserving natural grasshopper predators in swaths not directly treated.
 RAATs can decrease the rate of insecticide applied by either using lower insecticide concentrations or decreasing the deposition of insecticide applied by alternating one or more treatment swaths.
 Both options are most often incorporated simultaneously into RAATs.
-Either carbaryl, diflubenzuron, chlorantraniliprole, or malathion would be considered under this alternative, typically at the following application rates:
+Either malathion, carbaryl, or diflubenzuron would be considered under this alternative (with diflubenzuron being the preferred chemical) typically at the following application rates:

-- 8.0-16.0 fluid ounces (0.25-0.50 lb a.i.) of carbaryl ULV spray per acre; - 2.0-10.0 pounds (0.04-0.20 lb a.i.) of 2 percent carbaryl bait per acre; - 2.0-10.0 pounds (0.10-0.50 lb a.i.) of 5 percent carbaryl bait per acre; - 0.75 or 1.0 fluid ounce (0.012-0.016 lb a.i.) of diflubenzuron per acre; or - 4.0-8.0 fluid ounces (0.31-0.62 lb a.i.) of malathion per acre.
+- 4.0 fluid ounces (0.31 pounds active ingredient (lb a.i.)) of malathion per acre; - 8.0 fluid ounces (0.25 lb a.i.) of carbaryl ULV spray per acre; - 10.0 pounds (0.20 lb a.i.) of 2 percent carbaryl bait per acre; - 0.75 or 1.0 fluid ounce (0.012 lb a.i.) of diflubenzuron per acre.

-The width of the area not directly treated (the untreated swath) under the RAATs approach is not standardized.
+The width of the area not directly treated (the untreated swath) under the RAATs approach is not standardized but has minimum and maximum parameters.
 The proportion of land treated in a RAATs approach is a complex function of the rate of grasshopper movement, which is a function of developmental stage, population density, and weather (Narisu et al., 1999, 2000), as well as the properties of the insecticide (insecticides with longer residuals allow wider spacing between treated swaths).
 Foster et al. (2000) left 20 to 50% of their study plots untreated, while Lockwood et al. (2000) left 20 to 67% of their treatment areas untreated.
 Currently the grasshopper program typically leaves 50% of a spray block untreated for ground applications where the swath width is between 20 and 45 feet.
 For aerial applications, the skipped swath width is typically no more than 20 feet for malathion, 100 feet for carbaryl and 200 feet for diflubenzuron.
-The selection of insecticide and the use of an associated swath widths is site dependent.
+The selection of insecticide and the use of an associated swath width is site dependent.
 Rather than suppress grasshopper populations to the greatest extent possible, the goal of this alternative is to suppress grasshopper populations to a desired level.

 Insecticide applications at conventional rates and complete area coverage, is an approach that APHIS has used in the past but is currently uncommon.
-Under this alternative, carbaryl, diflubenzuron, or malathion would cover all treatable sites within the designated treatment block per label directions.
-The application rates under this alternative are typically at the following application rates:
+Under this option, malathion, carbaryl, or diflubenzuron would cover all treatable sites within the designated treatment block per label directions.
+The application rates under this option are typically at the following application rates: